Alioio/A3-hcds-hcc-bias/README.md

 ![countries_quality.png](https://github.com/Alioio/A3-hcds-hcc-bias/blob/main/data_clean/visualizations/countries_quality.png)

-By comparing regions it is again notable that the error cuased by differnt units in which the population is represented is causing a significant distortion which makes the results of the following chart for example unreliable.
-Europe for example includes smaller countries like *Malta* or Latin Amerika with *Bahamas* where their population is represented by thousends while for bigger countires like *USA* the population is represented in millions.
+By comparing regions it is again notable that the error cuased by differnt units in which the population is represented is causing a
+**significant distortion** which makes the results of the following chart for example **unreliable**.
+Europe for example includes smaller countries like *Malta* or Latin Amerika with *Bahamas* where their population is represented by thousends while for bigger countires like the *USA* the population is represented in millions.

 |region |	proption: population / #of politician articles |
 |---|-----|